-One advantage that poorer countries have is that they can replicate existing technology and working practises developed by advanced economies.
+One advantage that poorer countries have is that they can replicate existing technology and working practices developed by advanced economies.
 For example, in Africa, many citizens never had a landline or fax machine but jumped straight to the mobile phone and with the internet can benefit from very cheap phone calls.
 This new technology has significantly improved communication in developing economies and skipped out levels of investment.

 The world is increasingly globalised and multinational companies in the developed world are willing to shift production to areas of lower labour costs.
 Therefore, developing economies have benefitted from inward investment and global companies moving manufacturing factories to the developing world.
 This force tends towards raising wages in the developing world.
 Even if wages seem very low by the developed world standard, they are higher than previous jobs/subsistence farming.

-Inward investment also leads to knock on benefits.
+Inward investment also leads to knock-on benefits.
 For example, China has invested in the infrastructure of African economies to improve its access to raw materials.
 This infrastructure will be a boost to the African economy.

 Another example is that the nature of the internet means it is easier to outsource even small-scale jobs.
 For developing economies like India, there has been a growth in skilled workers able to gain employment opportunities in writing software and IT skills.

-Limitations of the catch-up effect.
+Limitations of the catch-up effect

 Depends on levels of social investment and basic infrastructure.